azra-mind/game-azramind/README.md

 #### CODE STRUCTURE:

 - This repo provides the user interface for playing the game
-- To view the api written in python/flask that saves the scores, please visit the backend repository: https://github.com/azra-mind/be-azramind
+- To view the api written in python/flask that saves the scores, please visit the backend repository [here](https://github.com/azra-mind/be-azramind)
 - There are 3 main files that form the codebase for this program:

 #### program_logic.py